wolfegit/WordleDiviner/README.md

         https://norvig.com/mayzner.html

-7. It's best to choose the "best" word from the list.
+7. TIPS: It's best to choose the "best" word from the list.
 Wordle and others use heuristic tables when choosing their answers.
 Of these actual results, for example, which would you choose?

     There are several good words: of the best are `spice`, `spike`, `spite` and `swipe`.  ***`spice`*** is the correct answer, the most common, obvious word.

  ![Screenshot](WordleDivinerBestWords.jpg)

 Also, avoid vulgar words (i.e. cuss words).
 Wordle (and others) use heuristics to filter out these words.